MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/migrate/stage.md

 ---
-title: "Understand staging activities during a migration"
+title: "Staging activities during a migration"
-description: Understand staging activities during a migration
+description: Use the Cloud Adoption Framework for Azure to understand staging activities and associated deliverables needed during a migration.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 04/04/2019